 'We are together,' I say, 'because right now, we choose to be together.'

 But apparently my response is not acceptable.
 I am not allowed to choose.
 The validity of my intimate relationships is only judged according to the presence or absence of sex.
 Here's the thing.
 Polyamory might not 'just be about the sex', but apparently that's all the monogamous mainstream cares about.
-And even though it was originally supposed to include more than that, most people don't define it that way.
+And even though it was originally supposed to include more than that, most people don't define it that way which leaves people like me, out in the cold.